 - Cheese stuffed biscuits

 - Grilled chicken tenders

 - 1 small onion, minced

 - 1 pound (453 g) zucchini, grated

 - ¼ teaspoon red pepper flakes

-- In a saute pan over medium heat, melt butter.
-Add onion and garlic and cook for 2 minutes.
+- In a sauté pan over medium heat, melt butter.
+Add onion and cook for 3 to 4 minutes, or until edges begin to brown.
+Add garlic and cook an additional 30 seconds.

 - Remove lid and add heavy cream and parmesan cheese.
 Stir until melted.

 - Remove from heat and allow to set for 5 minutes to allow sauce to thicken before serving.

 - 12 ounces of broth = 1.5 liquid US cups

 - One pound of zucchini can range from one very large zucchini to four small zucchini.